 - How The Schiffs came to be in the first place.
 They're genetically-engineered Chevaliers, put under dehumanizing experiments and barred from learning even the most basic social skills as they rested in their cages.
 After finally breaking out of the hellhole, they realize that unlike other Chevaliers, their lives are finite and are seen as nothing more than weapons.

 - To say nothing of Diva raping and petrifying Riku to death.
 No wonder Saya crossed the Despair Event Horizon after this horrific and despicable act.

 - The Corpse Corps.
 To put it bluntly, they're the Schiffs' Psycho Rangers.
 And all the while, governments are convinced that they are Chiropteran-hunting robots, blissfully unaware that they too have presumably having gone under a similar brutal development program but are this time cold, thoughtless killers.
 It's hardly a surprise why Moses had a brief Heroic BSOD after finding out.

-- Diva's song is a simultaneously beautiful and heartbreaking song.
-It is also absolutely terrifying, not only because it signals that she is close-by, but also because of its supernatural effects on people who consumed on Cinq Fleches products (as seen through her performances at the airbase and at the Met).
+- Diva's song is simultaneously beautiful and heartbreaking.
+It is also absolutely terrifying, not only because it signals that she is close by, but also because of its supernatural effects on people who consumed on Cinq Fleches products (as seen through her performances at the airbase and at the Met).
 That's right, if you ate or drank something made by Cinq Fleches, her song will indoctrinate you into becoming a Chiropteran!